OpenWaterFoundation/owf-infomapper-poudre/README.md

     snapshots/                         Periodic saved snapshots of QGIS files, useful to freeze test data in the repository so web application developers don't need to regenerate.
                                        This is being evaluated.
-  workflow/                            Command files and scripts to download and process data into maps
+  web/                                 Location of assembled website files created by workflow steps.
-                                       and other information products, match menu organization.
+                                       Will be copied to InfoMapper assets. workflow/                            Command files and scripts to download and process data into maps and other information products, match menu organization.
 ```